 Simchat Torah

-Simchat Torah Quick Facts - US
+Simchat Torah Quick Facts in the US

-HashtagsCompiled on#Simchattorah
+HashtagsCompiled on#SimchatTorah

 Related Hashtags#Israel

-2024 DateOctober 25, 2024
+2024 DateOctober 24, 2024

-Simchat Torah (Starts)
+Simchat Torah (Begins)

-Simchat Torah (Starts) in
+Simchat Torah (Begins) in

 Simchat Torah (Hebrew: שמחת תורה), or Rejoicing of the Torah, celebrates the completion of the yearly cycle of reading the Torah.
 This festive occasion highlights the Jewish community's love for the Torah and emphasizes the continuity of Judaism through the ongoing study of its sacred text.
 Central to the observance are spirited processions with the Torah scrolls, singing, dancing, and the unique practice of reading the end of Deuteronomy and the beginning of Genesis, symbolizing the unbroken cycle of Torah study.